drorlab/pensa/tutorial/README.md

     from pensa import *

-Have a look at the [example notebook](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial.ipynb) that demonstrates the functionality of the library.
+Have a look at the example notebooks that demonstrates the functionality of the library.

 ## Usage-ready scripts

 This tutorial shows the usage of the scripts for the basic applications provided with this repository.
-For each of the following four steps, a bash script runs the python script for an example system: rhodopsin, once bound to arrestin-1 and once bound to Gi.
+For each of the following four steps, a bash script runs the python script for an example system: the mu-opioid receptor, once in its apo form and once bound to the ligand BU72.
+We download the trajectories from GPCRmd.
+For users of the Sherlock cluster at Stanford, an alternative system is available (no download necessary): rhodopsin, once bound to arrestin-1 and once bound to Gi.
 Below, we go through the steps as invoked by these bash scripts to demonstrate how to use the python code.

-The following assumes that you have cloned the PENSA repository to your home directory (```~/```) and that you work on the Sherlock cluster at Stanford.
+The following assumes that you have cloned the PENSA repository to your home directory (```~/```).
 If this is not the case, you should adapt the file paths accordingly.

-A note for Sherlock users: It might be useful to copy the tutorial folder to ```$OAK``` and run the scripts from there.
+Two notes for Sherlock users:
+- It might be useful to copy the tutorial folder to ```$OAK``` and run the scripts from there.
 Storage in the home directories is quite limited.
+- You can skip the scripts ```0-``` and ```1-``` and start at ```1alt-``` instead.

 Preprocessing is necessary for all of the subsequent steps, which then are independent from one another.

+### Downloading example data

+For the MOR example, we use example data from [GPCRmd](https://submission.gpcrmd.org/home/).
+Skip this step if you do the rhodopsin example on Sherlock or if you have already downloaded this data.

+    python ~/pensa/scripts/get_tutorial_datasets.py -d "./mor-data"

 ### Preprocessing